shafali731/SharingIsKaring/README.md

 ```
 - json

 The `json` library is used to parse through the JSON files returned by the API calls.
-It is a standard library from Python and requires no further action.
+It is a standard library from Python/

 - flask

 `flask` is the library that runs the app and allows it to be hosted on `localhost`.
-It is required for the project to work correctly.
-In order to install flask,
+It is required for this project.
+Install flask using this command:
-run the following command:

 ```bash
 pip install flask
 ```
 - wheel

-`wheel` is an important part of the app and goes hand in hand with `flask`.
+`wheel` goes hand in hand with `flask`.
 To install wheel, run the following command:

 ```bash
 pip install wheel
 ```
 - Jinja2

 `jinja2` is used to set up templates for the multiple HTML files.
 It is required by `flask`.
-To install Jinja2, run the following command:
+Install Jinja2 using this command:

 ```bash
 pip install jinja2
 ```
 - passlib

 `passlib` provides the password hashing and encrpyting services required to store passwords.
-It can be installed using the command below:
+Install passlib using this command:

 ```bash
 pip install passlib